 As can be seen in Fig.~\ref{fig:vacancy}, fully occupied deep defect energy levels appear in the band gap for the three types of single oxygen vacancy defects.
 Due to the absence of unoccupied defect states in the band gap, the single oxygen vacancy defects do not exhibit optical transitions in the neutral charge state.
 Furthermore, due to the same reason, oxygen defects can only possess positively charged states.
 The positive to neutral charge transition levels of the O(I.), O(II.), and O(III.) vacancy can be found at 3.23~eV, 1.40~eV, and 1.70~eV, respectively.
-Similarly to the neutral charge state, we do not find a suitable lowest energy intra-defect optical transition in the positive change state, see Fig.~\ref{fig:charged_vacancy}.
+Similarly to the neutral charge state, we do not find a suitable lowest energy intra-defect optical transition in the positive charge state, see Fig.~\ref{fig:vacancy}.
 On the other hand, the charged oxygen vacancies become spin active as they possess a spin-1/2 ground state.
 For the O(I.) vacancy, the spin density is localized on the silicon atom next to the vacancy site and gives rise to an $A_{zz}=76.3$~MHz secular hyperfine component for the $^{29}$Si isotope.
 In the case of the O(II.) vacancy, considerable hyperfine interaction is only observed with the hydrogen atom substituting the oxygen atom with an $A_{zz} = 32.6$~MHz.
-In the case of O(III.) vacancy, the spin density is localized on one of the first neighbor silicon atoms.
-The $A_{zz} $ component of hyperfin tensor of the corresponding atom is found to be $29.9$~MHz.
+In the case of O(III.) vacancy, the spin density is localized on two first neighbor silicon atoms.
+The corresponding hyperfine values are listed in Table~\ref{tab:tab_hyp}.

 {\it Oxygen-hydrogen divacancy. }